 As noted above in Item 4, individual client investment constraints, if any, shall be set forth by the client in the IMA or in writing at a later date.
-Investment advisory services are provided to clients based on the objectives of the client, as established at an initial meeting with Copeland or through written investment objectives submitted by the client or client's representative.
+Investment advisory services are provided to clients based on the strategy selected by the client, as established in the IMA with Copeland or through written investment strategy objectives submitted by the client, client's representative, or intermediary.

 Clients may purchase investment products that Copeland recommends through other brokers or agents not affiliated with Copeland.
-Clients also can purchase the Copeland Funds directly through their transfer agent or through other broker dealers.
+Clients also can purchase the Copeland Funds directly through their transfer agent or through other broker-dealers.
 If the Copeland Funds are purchased directly or through a broker-dealer or other financial intermediary, and assets in the fund increase from that purchase, Copeland will receive income from the mutual fund for advisory fees which are calculated using the mutual fund's average assets under management.